 We’ve taken a few example tests to show you how results can vary depending on how they’re handled and where the tests were performed.

-As you can see, tests 2-4 were tested from the exact same sink but gave very different results.
-This is why it’s important to follow water test instructions to the letter.
+As you can see, tests 2-4 were tested from the same sink but gave very different results.
+This is why it’s important to follow water test instructions in the letter.

 Next Steps After Your Hard Water Test